 Coverage can also protect travelers while engaged in certain specific activities on their trip.

 For those traveling for pleasure or a little adventure, the SafetyWing international travel medical insurance also provides insurance for a number of sports and activities from badminton to sandboarding.
 Please be aware that there is no coverage available for organized athletics or professional sports or activities.

-The SafetyWing travel and medical insurance covers you for travel anywhere in the world outside of your home country, with the exception of Cuba, Iran, and North Korea.
+The SafetyWing Nomad travel and medical insurance covers you for travel anywhere in the world outside of your home country except Cuba, Iran and North Korea.

 Limitations and exclusions

-As mentioned before, the SafetyWing travel medical insurance is only a medical insurance for travel abroad, not a full-blown health insurance.
+As mentioned before, the SafetyWing travel medical insurance is only medical coverage for travel abroad, not a full-blown health insurance.
 So items not covered include cancer treatment, routine checkups, and pre-existing conditions.
 You may receive limited coverage for acute onset of pre-existing conditions, but not chronic or congenital conditions.

 Still, if you'd want to invest in separate electronics coverage by a different company in addition to your SafetyWing insurance, you'd still be cheaper off in total than with some other insurance providers who cover global travel, such as World Nomads.